pyupio/safety/README.md

 ### `--full-report`

-*Full reports include a security advisory and CVSS scores (if available).*
+*Full reports includes a security advisory.
+It also shows CVSS values for CVEs (requires a premium PyUp subscription).*

 **Example**
 ```bash